 Incorporated Cell Company (ICC)

 The ICC is based on the same principles as the PCC: segregation of assets and limited recourse of creditors to specified pools of assets rather than to all of the assets of the company.
 Like a PCC, an ICC may establish any number of incorporated cells.
 Unlike protected cells in a PCC, each incorporated cell of an ICC is a separately registered legal entity with its own memorandum and articles of incorporation, its own company registration number and its own board of directors.
-Currently, the Companies Law requires the composition of the board of each incorporated cell to be identical to the composition of the board of the ICC.
-This restriction is to be relaxed in legislative amendments expected in May 2021.
-Thereafter, the composition of the board of the ICC and each cell may differ provided that at least one of the directors of the cell is also a director of the ICC.
+The Companies Law allows the composition of the board of each incorporated cell to be different to the composition of the board of the ICC provided that at least one of the directors of the cell is also a director of the ICC.

 Contracts are made with an ICC itself or with the relevant incorporated cell.
 The ICC cannot bind any of its incorporated cells.
 It is possible for the ICC to own shares in one of its incorporated cells, but an incorporated cell is prohibited by the Companies Law from owning shares in the ICC.
 As a consequence of each incorporated cell being a separately registered legal entity, incorporated cells can contract with each other.
 Consequently there is no equivalent of the recourse agreement or arrangements in respect of ICCs.